Ortizaw027/smartwatch_firmware/README.md

-# ESP32 Smartwatch Firmware (ESP-IDF)
+# STP - Smart Time Piece

+STP (Smart Time Piece) is an open-source ESP32-based smartwatch firmware and hardware platform.
-This repository contains firmware for a custom smartwatch project built using the ESP32-S3 and developed with the ESP-IDF framework.
-The goal is to create a feature-complete, low-power wearable device with a responsive UI and expandable sensor/peripheral support — a foundation for a production-ready smartwatch platform.
+This repository contains the firmware for STP, developed using ESP-IDF for the ESP32-S3 SoC, designed to provide a low-power, feature-rich wearable with a modern UI and expandability.

+---

-## Project Overview
+## Project Status

-This project runs on the [Waveshare ESP32-S3 1.28" Round LCD Dev Board](https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-1.28), which integrates:
-- **ESP32-S3R2** SoC
-- **GC9A01 240×240 round LCD**
-- **CST816S capacitive touch controller**
-- **QMI8658 6-axis IMU**
-- **Battery management and charging circuit**

-All firmware is written in **C using ESP-IDF**, with **LVGL** used for display rendering and UI.
+STP is under active development and evolves through iterative versions.
+Each iteration represents a significant milestone in features and hardware/software improvements.
+This README will be updated as the project grows.

+---

-## Features
+## Iteration History

-- Display current time
+### Mark I

+- Basic time display with ESP32 RTC and NTP synchronization
-- Page-swiping UI using capacitive touch input
+- Touch-based page-swiping UI using LVGL
-- Compass feature using QMI8658 IMU
+- Compass using QMI8658 6-axis IMU
-- Stopwatch feature
+- Stopwatch functionality
-- Sleep mode with display timeout
+- Display timeout with light sleep power management
 - Wake gesture detection via IMU

-## Future Hardware Plans

-This project is currently developed on a dev board, but the long-term roadmap includes:
-- **Custom 3D-printed watch casing**
-  Designed to make the dev board wearable like a commercial smartwatch.
+### Mark II (Planned)

+- Deep sleep mode with RTC wake-up support
+- Expanded sensor suite (e.g., heart rate monitor, environmental sensors)
+- Enhanced UI with settings and customization
-- **Custom PCB Bring-Up**
+- Custom PCB support

-  A fully custom smartwatch PCB designed to:
-  - Match mechanical constraints of the printed case (or design a new case if necessary)
-  - Include additional peripherals (e.g., haptic motor, pulse sensor, BLE co-processor, etc.)
+---

+## Hardware Platform

+This firmware currently runs on the [Waveshare ESP32-S3 1.28" Round LCD Dev Board](https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-1.28), which features:

+- ESP32-S3R2 System on Chip
+- GC9A01 240×240 round LCD display
+- CST816S capacitive touch controller
+- QMI8658 6-axis IMU sensor
+- Battery management and charging circuitry

+Long-term plans include designing a custom PCB and 3D-printed watch casing to create a fully integrated, production-quality smartwatch.

+---

+## Repository Structure
+/Mark_I/ # Firmware and resources for Mark I iteration /Mark_II/ # Firmware and resources for Mark II iteration /docs/ # 3D design files, PCB design files, and other resources /LICENSE.md # License file
+/README.md # This master README

+---

-## Open Source Usage
+## License

-This project is open-source and intended to be shared, modified, and built upon — including full hardware and enclosure design in the future.
-You're welcome to flash your own version, print a custom case, or fork the firmware.

 This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE.md) file for details.
+See [LICENSE](./LICENSE.md) for details.